 Other symptoms include unhealthy social or work-related relationships.
 The person may grow disabled in self-care.
 When symptoms first appear in adolescence the patient will have great difficulty with long-term independence.
 They may be unable to dress and groom properly.
 Another sign of schizophrenia is the “flattened affect.”
 This is an emotionless and robotic behavior when interacting with others.

-Physical symptoms may include the various behaviors associated with catatonia; recurrent posturing, grimacing, and remaining still for prolonged periods of time.
-These symptoms may occur in reaction to auditory hallucinations or as stand-alone symptoms.
-Verbal symptoms may include stopping in mid-sentence, only to resume speaking, on a different tangent, after an uncomfortably long period, or speaking nonsense (dubbed “word salad;” random words are strung together, in no logical order).
+Physical symptoms may include behaviors associated with catatonia.
+People with schizophrenia may appear immobilized or in a stupor.
+The patient may posture and grimace.
+These symptoms may occur in reaction to “voices” or as standalone symptoms.
+Verbal symptoms may include stopping in mid-sentence only to resume speaking on a different tangent.
+There may be uncomfortably long silences between sentences.
+Or the patient may speak nonsense.
+This is sometimes call “word salad,” where random words are strung together in no logical order.

 Many people believe that schizophrenia makes people violent.
 According to the National Institute of Mental Health, people with schizophrenia aren’t usually violent.
 However, substances abuse may increase the chance that a person will become violent.
 While the risk of violence is small in people with schizophrenia, suicide is a risk.
 About 10 percent of people with schizophrenia die by suicide.

 Schizophrenic symptoms are considered as either positive or negative.
 Positive symptoms respond well to drug therapy.
 Hallucinations and delusions are among the positive symptoms.
 Disordered thoughts and speech are also considered positive.

 With negative symptoms a patient may be unable to feel pleasure.
 They may lack the desire for any social connections.
 The person may show no emotions.
 Negative symptoms don’t respond as well to drug therapy.